juriad/advent2023/README.md

 The simulation was fun, debugging signals was easy with the rule-based program.
 It was also easy to add intercepting rules for the second part where again the least common multiple needed to be found.

+## Day 21 - LEAN

+I came accross this language when looking at F\*.
+It quite nicely extends pretty ordinary functional language with proofs.
+I struggled with working with Fin arithmetics, so I just used Nat.

+I implemented the first part with Arrays but Lists proved to be faster.
+The second part utlized the fact that we are searching in a square.
+We just need to compute how many of those squares of each particular type are fully enclosed.

 # Lists